 You have guaranteed access to a Medicare Supplement insurance policy if you buy during your Medigap open enrollment period, even if you have a pre-existing condition.
 It’s possible to get a policy after the enrollment period, but it’s not guaranteed.

 During the open enrollment period, insurers cannot use underwriting.
-That means they cannot deny you coverage or force you to pay a higher premium because of a past or current health condition.
-If you want more information about when open enrollment is, read our page on buying a policy.
+That means they cannot deny you Medigap coverage because of a pre-existing condition or force you to pay a higher premium.

 If you buy a Medigap policy outside your open enrollment period, your insurer may enforce a waiting period that lasts for up to 6 months.
 During this period, your insurer will provide coverage, but it can refuse to cover out-of-pocket costs related to treatment of the pre-existing condition.
 After the “pre-existing condition waiting period,” these costs will be covered.

 Once the open enrollment period ends, consumer protections shrink for those with pre-existing conditions.
 There are only five situations that give you guaranteed access to Medicare Supplement insurance after open enrollment.
 If any of those five situations apply to you, you have what is referred to as a “guaranteed issue right.”
 If you have a guaranteed issue right, an insurance company must sell you a Medigap policy, must cover all pre-existing conditions, and cannot charge you more because of your pre-existing condition.